Connect with others who understand.

 • Nonsteroidal anti-inflammatory drugs (NSAIDs), such as naproxen

-All medications come with the risk of side effects, so the more medications you take, the more likely you are to experience side effects.
-Some people find themselves using several different drugs to manage their lupus symptoms, other conditions they may have in addition to lupus, and the side effects of their medications.
-For example, drugs prescribed for depression, high blood pressure, hypertension, heart disease, kidney disease, and even seasonal allergies can cause hot flashes and overheating.
+All medications bring a risk of side effects, so the more medications you take, the more likely you are to experience side effects.
+Some people find themselves using several drugs to manage their lupus symptoms, other conditions they may have, and the side effects of their medications.
+For example, drugs prescribed for depression, high blood pressure, heart disease, kidney disease, and even seasonal allergies can cause hot flashes and overheating.

 Complications, Conditions, or Other Diseases

-Some people refer to lupus as “the great imitator.”
-That’s because its symptoms can mirror so many other diseases or health conditions.
+Some people refer to lupus as “the great imitator” because its symptoms can mirror those of many other diseases or health conditions.
 Excessive sweating could be a symptom of a co-occurring condition, a disease that a person has in addition to or as a result of lupus.
 Lupus nephritis, for example, causes kidney problems.

-Fever and sweating, especially night sweats, may also be an indication of your body trying to fight off an infection.
+Fever and sweating, especially night sweats, may also indicate that your body is trying to fight off an infection.
 People with lupus may be more prone to secondary infections.
 This is especially true if your rheumatologist or other health care provider has you on disease-modifying antirheumatic drugs (DMARDs).

 Autoimmune Diseases

-Excessive sweating is a common symptom of autoimmune disorders such as rheumatoid arthritis, vasculitis, and, of course, lupus.
+Excessive sweating is a common symptom of autoimmune disorders such as rheumatoid arthritis, and vasculitis, as well as lupus.
 Those with lupus are at higher risk of additional autoimmune diseases.
-In fact, 1 in 3 people with lupus also has at least one other autoimmune disorder.
+In fact, 1 in 3 people with lupus also have at least one other autoimmune disorder, according to the Lupus Foundation of America.

 Metabolic Disorders

-Metabolic diseases, such as thyroid disorders and diabetes, are known culprits of causing temperature regulation or perspiration problems.
-Diabetes can damage blood vessels, nerves, and through that, sweat glands.
+Metabolic diseases, such as thyroid disorders and diabetes, are known culprits in problems with temperature regulation or perspiration.
+Diabetes can damage blood vessels and nerves and then harm sweat glands.
 This can limit the body’s ability to keep cool through sweating.
-Thyroid disorders are generally caused by having too much of the hormone thyroxine in the body.
+Thyroid disorders generally result from high levels of the hormone thyroxine in the body.
 Hyperthyroidism can cause heat sensitivity and temperature dysregulation.

 Ways To Manage Excessive Sweating

 Fortunately, there are several ways to help manage excessive sweating in lupus.
-First and foremost, keeping your lupus well-controlled is the best way to manage your excessive sweating.
+First and foremost, focus on keeping your lupus well controlled.
 This includes taking your medication as prescribed and adhering to your treatment plan.

-• Avoid triggers that exacerbate your symptoms or cause flare-ups.
+• Avoid triggers that worsen your symptoms or cause flare-ups.

 • Dress comfortably in loose-fitting, breathable fabrics.